 In this article:

-Okra has a high nutrition content and is an economic crop grown in tropical and subtropical areas.
-This nonstarchy vegetable is resistant against extreme heat and drought conditions but susceptible to frosts, which can damage the pods.
+Okra has high nutrition content and is an economic crop grown in tropical and subtropical areas.
+This perennial vegetable is resistant to extreme heat and drought conditions but susceptible to frosts, which can damage the pods.

 Nutritional Content of Okra

-Okra is a nutritious addition to a balanced diet.
-The seed contains proteins that have an amino acid composition similar to that of soybeans, making it a potential supplement to legume- or cereal-based diets.
+The seeds contain proteins that have an amino acid composition similar to that of soybeans, making it a potential supplement to legume- or cereal-based diets.